-SEMEN ANALYSIS : A carefully performed semen analysis is the most important test that needs to be performed to start the investigation of the infertile couple.
-There are three important variables that one looks at when evaluating the sperm:
+A carefully conducted semen analysis is the most important test that needs to be performed to start the investigation of the infertile couple.
+There are three important variables that to look for when evaluating the sperm:

-- Sperm should be collected after 3 to 5 days of abstinence.
-Longer than 7 days can result in lower motility.
-The semen should be evaluated within 45 minutes of collection; otherwise the result could be false and misleading.
+Sperm should be collected after three to five days of abstinence.
+Waiting longer than seven days can result in lower sperm motility.
+The semen should be evaluated within 45 minutes of collection, or the results might be false.

-- HORMONAL EVALUATION: Routine hormonal evaluation is not warranted in most cases, unless the sperm concentration is severely depressed.
-Hormones that are commonly tested are FSH, LH and Testosterone levels.
-Very elevated levels of FSH and LH indicate testicular failure.
-This condition is not treatable since the testicles have lost the ability to produce sperm.
+Routine hormonal evaluation is not warranted in most cases unless the sperm’s concentration is severely depressed.
+Hormones that are commonly tested are Follicle-stimulating hormone (FSH), Luteinizing Hormone (LH) and Testosterone levels.
+Extremely elevated levels of FSH and LH indicate testicular failure, and this condition is not treatable since the testicles have lost the ability to produce sperm.

-- SCROTAL OR TRANSRECTAL ULTRASONOGRAPHY: This is currently the best test to evaluate the seminal vesicles and ejaculatory ducts.
-It is also valuable in visualizing and grading varicoceles.
+This is currently the best method to evaluate seminal vesicles and ejaculatory ducts.
+Transrectal or scrotal ultrasonography is also valuable in visualizing and grading varicoceles.

-- POST-COITAL TEST: It assesses the quality of cervical mucus at the time of ovulation, with special emphasis on the survival of sperm in the mucus.
-The test involves microscopic evaluation of a sample of cervical mucus 2-8 hours after intercourse.
+A diagnosis that assesses the quality of cervical mucus at the time of ovulation, with special emphasis on the survival of sperm in the mucus.
+This test involves microscopic evaluation of a sample of cervical mucus 2 - 8 hours after intercourse.
 The predictive value of this test does not add much to a simple semen analysis.
-Because of the inconvenience it causes to couples, this test should rarely be performed.
+Because of the inconvenience it causes to couples, this test is rarely performed.

-- SPERM PENETRATION ASSAY: Often called the Hamster egg penetration test, it involves measuring the ability of the sperm to fuse a Hamster egg.
-It is supposed to predict the fertilizing capability of sperm.
-Unfortunately and because of methodical problems and inadequate standardization, this test has a very poor prognostic value and is very difficult to interpret.
+Often called the hamster egg penetration test, this test measures the ability of the sperm to fuse a Hamster egg.
+This diagnosis predicts the fertilizing capability of sperm.
+Due to methodical problems and inadequate standardization, this test has a poor prognostic value and is difficult to interpret.

-- SPERM ANTIBODY TEST : Sperm antibodies are often the only possible explanation of male factor infertility.
-Commonly present in men with previous vasectomies or genital surgeries, these antibodies (protein molecules secreted by the immune system) can bind to the sperm head or tail and interfere with fertilization.
-The best test is called the Immunobead Assay, that detects antisperm antibodies bound to the surface of sperm.
+Sperm antibodies are often the only possible explanation of male factor infertility.
+Commonly present in men with previous vasectomies or genital surgeries, these antibodies (protein molecules secreted by the immune system) can bind to the sperm’s head or tail and interfere with fertilization.
+A more effective test is called the Immunobead Assay, which detects antisperm antibodies bound to the surface of sperm.

-- SEMEN CULTURES : Any genital infection should be immediately treated to prevent damage to the delicate testicular tubules and ducts.
-Most common infections involve Gonorrhea and Chamydia that can be diagnosed by taking a swab culture of semen or the tip of the penis.
-Another common infection that is associated with causing abnormal sperm morphology, is Ureaplasma urealyticum.
+Any genital infection should be immediately treated to prevent damage to the delicate testicular tubules and ducts.
+The most common infections are Gonorrhea and Chlamydia, which can be easily diagnosed by taking a swab culture of semen or the tip of the penis.
+Ureaplasma urealyticum is another common infection that is associated with causing abnormal sperm morphology.

-- CHROMOSOMAL ANALYSIS : Recent evidence shows that a significant percentage of men with severely depressed sperm counts (severe oligospermia) have abnormalities in their chromosomes such as Klinefelter’s syndrome where an extra X chromosome exists instead of only one (XXY instead of XY).
+Recent evidence shows that a significant percentage of men with severely depressed sperm counts (severe oligospermia) have abnormalities in their chromosomes, such as Klinefelter’s syndrome, where an extra X chromosome exists instead of only one (XXY instead of XY).